 Do you need a follow focus system to use an LDT?

-What SD Card do you recommend for the R2/V1?
+What SD Card do you recommend for the R series and V series

 For best performance DCS recommends any Class 10 MicroSD card.
 16gb will be enough capacity for a day’s worth of recording.